How I Quit My 9 To 5:

 “What does your wife do?”, came the question from ‘colleagues’.

-“She’s working on a business”, came my reply.
+“She’s working on a business”, was my reply.

 “Oh, really”, came their response.